 Private Sector Landlord Forum

-We are launching a new private landlord’s forum and want to invite as many local landlords to join us as possible.
-If successful, this will be one of a series of similar meetings.
+We hold regular private landlords' forums and want to invite as many local landlords to join us as possible.

 Our aim is to;

 - Gain feedback on our proposed new incentive scheme.